Home

 Supersonic Wind Tunnel

 The UT Arlington supersonic wind tunnel is a blowdown type tunnel equipped with a variable Mach number nozzle.
 The wind tunnel was developed in-house except for the donation of a nozzle by LTV (presently Lockheed Martin Missile and Fire Control).
 The current achievable Mach number range is 1.5 to 4 with Reynolds numbers between 60 and 140 million per meter.
 In 2006, two new 750 psig storage tanks were added to the system creating a total air storage volume of 24.5 cubic meters.
 This allows for much longer run times (~45 seconds for a Mach 2.5 experiment).
 A new test section has also been designed with three large windows for optical access.
-This will be very helpful for better understanding supersonic plasma flow and Lorentz force interaction.

 Test Section Mach Number Contours (Upstream Mach Number = 2.5)